-- 1. WHEREAS, on August 18, 2022, Plaintiff's counsel informed Niantic of Settlement Class Representative's potential claims against Niantic, on behalf of himself and a class of similarly situated minors, including for declaratory, equitable and monetary relief under the Declaratory Judgment Act, California's contract laws, Consumers Legal Remedies Act Cal.
+- 1. WHEREAS, on February 20, 2023, Plaintiff's counsel informed Cognosphere of Settlement Class Representative's potential claims against Cognosphere, on behalf of herself and a class of similarly situated minors, including for declaratory, equitable and monetary relief under the Declaratory Judgment Act, California's contract laws, Consumers Legal Remedies Act Cal.
 Civ.
-Code § 1750, et seq., Breach of Good Faith and Fair Dealing, Negligent Misrepresentation, Business and Professions Code Sections 17200 et seq., and for Unjust Enrichment. - 2.
-WHEREAS, the Parties agreed to mediate, prior to Settlement Class Representative filing his claims against Niantic. - 3.
-WHEREAS, the Parties mediated their dispute with Gregory Lindstrom of Phillips ADR on September 8, 2022, which was unsuccessful, and thereafter engaged in continued arm's length negotiations through Mr. Lindstrom, culminating in a term sheet executed by the Parties on November 9, 2022; - 4.
-WHEREAS, Settlement Class Representative believes that his claims are meritorious and that he would be successful at trial, but nevertheless agreed to resolve the Action on the terms set forth in this Settlement Agreement solely to eliminate the uncertainties and delay of further protracted litigation; - 5.
-WHEREAS, Niantic, while continuing to deny all allegations of wrongdoing and disclaiming all liability with respect to all claims in the Action, considers it desirable to resolve wrongdoing by Defendant in any proceeding;
+Code § 1750, et seq., , Business and Professions Code Sections 17200 et seq. - 2.
+WHEREAS, the Parties agreed to mediate, prior to Settlement Class Representative filing her claims against Cognosphere. - 3.
+WHEREAS, the Parties mediated their dispute with Gregory Lindstrom of Phillips ADR on March 16, 2023, culminating in a mediator's proposal that was accepted in principle by the parties that day.
+The Parties executed a on March 29, 2023; - 4.
+WHEREAS, Settlement Class Representative believes that her claims are meritorious and that she would be successful at trial, but nevertheless agreed to resolve the Action on the terms set forth in this Settlement Agreement solely to eliminate the uncertainties and delay of further protracted litigation; - 5.
+WHEREAS, Cognosphere, while continuing to deny all allegations of wrongdoing and disclaiming all liability with respect to all claims in the Action, considers it desirable to resolve the Action on the terms stated herein solely to avoid further expense, inconvenience, and burden, and therefore has determined that this settlement on the terms set forth herein is in Defendant's best interests.
+Neither the Settlement Agreement nor any actions taken to carry out the settlement are intended to be, nor may they be deemed or construed to be, an admission or concession of liability, or of the validity of any claim, defense, or of any point of fact or law on the part of any party.
+Defendant denies all allegations of the complaint in the Action.
+Neither the Settlement Agreement, nor the fact of settlement, nor settlement proceedings, nor the settlement negotiations, nor any related document, shall be used as an admission of any fault or omission by Defendant, or be offered or received in evidence as an admission, concession, presumption, or inference of any wrongdoing by Defendant in any proceeding;